Tree Fund header image

 • Quantifying the benefits of trees to the economy and environment makes it easier for governments and businesses to determine the return they’ll get on their tree care investment.
 Studies have focused on real estate values, air pollution reduction and the urban heat island effect, to name a few.

-• Improving the survivability of new tree selections for urban sites has been achieved through the development of hardier, drought and disease-resistant species.
+• Improving the survival of new tree selections for urban sites has been achieved through the development of hardier, drought and disease-resistant species.

 Reducing pesticide and mechanical interventions has been achieved by proving the value of integrated pest management, which takes advantage of the tree’s natural characteristics and surroundings to fight pests and diseases.